Code-Institute-Submissions/Trading/README.md

 Storing the data in the mongodb was a challenge as this the data was provided with 2 tuples [0],[1].
 The [0] was the meta data and the [1] was the price related data.
 This can be seen in the rsi_dataframe function within index.py which then returns stock_data.

+I included different features related to the site.
+I had originally intended for the user to be directed to the profile page of the site and then to visit the main data page.
+I however changed this in later iterations.

 ## HTML/CSS-Validator